wp-plugins/woocommerce-digital-content-delivery-with-drm-flickrocket/readme.txt

 **Easy to use DRM control**

-You don’t need to be an expert in DRM to get your content sales up can running.
+You don't need to be an expert in DRM to get your content sales up can running.
 DRM is applied automatically during upload and you can select from various pre-defined licenses.
 You can even offer customers the option to select between licenses (e.g. download-to-own or rental) at different prices.

+**More Information**

+For more information see [www.flickrocket.com](http://www.flickrocket.com/ "The best e-commerce platform for content")

 == Installation ==